 My proudest professional moment is…

-Most recently, having my first book published: Self-Compassion for Educators - Mindful Practices to Awaken your Well-being and Grow your Resilience and being release this June 15, 2021.
+Most recently, having my first book published: Self-Compassion for Educators – Mindful Practices to Awaken your Well-being and Grow your Resilience.
+It's being released June 15, 2021.

 If you could have a super power, what would it be?

 To shoot love and kindness out of my fingertips so that people could instantly feel it and then offer it to themselves and others.
 So that we all could continue to spread love and compassion.

 Which famous person (from any time period) would you like to have dinner with?